bamason2/ttp451-module/docs/labs/Lab_3.md

 ---

-#### Task 3-3: Fitting and Error Evaluation
+#### Task 3-3: Fitting and error evaluation

 Create a function ``<model_fitting(xdata, ydata, r)>`` that fits a polynomial model of order n, using the MATLAB&copy; function ``<polyfit>``.
 The function should be capable of importing input-output data of the form previously exported from the ``<import_and_filter>`` function developed in the previous exercise.
 For the specified input-output data the order of the model should be iteratively increased until the fit statistic meets the requirement, in this case an $R^2$ value of 0.95.
 The measure of fit should be passed as a third argument to the function.

-The function should start by fitting a model order of 2 and incrementing this until the $R^2$ value exceeds the value of r.
+The function should start by fitting a model of order 2 and incrementing this until the $R^2$ value exceeds the value of r.
 Once a sufficient model has been identified your function should plot the resulting function and the data points used to generate it.
 On a separate plot the function should also plot the residuals i.e. the difference between the model and data points.
 For each of the plots remember to include a title including the model order and axis labels.

 As an example you should pass the following input-output data to your function (in two separate function calls) checking to ensure that required plots are generated;